-Remember, this method will not work for most security updates, but it can resolve issues you may be having with other automatic updates.
+Remember, this method will not work for most security updates, but it can resolve issues you may have with other automatic updates.

-If you want to allow Microsoft to continue updating your system, but you don’t want all your Microsoft Store apps automatically updating, you can easily turn those updates off.
+If you want to allow Microsoft to continue updating your system but don’t want all your Microsoft Store apps automatically updating, you can quickly turn those updates off.

-Type “Store” into the search bar without the quotation marks.
+Type “Store” into the search bar without quotation marks.
 Select the “Microsoft Store” option.